NASA-SW-VnV/ikos/README.md

 IKOS provides a generic and efficient implementation of state-of-the-art Abstract Interpretation data structures and algorithms, such as control-flow graphs, fixpoint iterators, numerical abstract domains, etc. IKOS is independent of a particular programming language.

-IKOS now also provides a C/C++ analyzer based on [LLVM](https://llvm.org/).
-It implements scalable analyses for detecting buffer-overflows, divisions by zero, null pointer dereferences, uninitialized variables and unaligned pointer dereferences in C and C++ programs.
+IKOS also provides a C and C++ static analyzer based on [LLVM](https://llvm.org).
+It implements scalable analyses for detecting and proving the absence of runtime errors in C and C++ programs.

 License
 -------